vippsas/vipps-login-api/vipps-login-api.md

 ### Compliance

-**Q**: How can our system dynamically "know/find out" if the user has revoked their concent for us to have access to his personal data in our system?
+**Q**: How can our system dynamically "know/find out" if the user has revoked the consent for us to have access to his/her personal data in our system?
 **A**: We have a system for notifying merchants when an end-users revoke their consents.
 You find information in this webhook [here](https://github.com/vippsas/vipps-login-api/blob/master/vipps-login-webhooks.md)

 ### Technical